Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-unlit-normals.md

 # Visualizing normal vectors

-The shader in this example visualizes the normal vector values on the mesh.
+The Unity shader in this example visualizes the normal vector values on the mesh.

 Use the ShaderLab code from section [URP unlit basic shader](writing-shaders-urp-basic-unlit-structure.md) and make the following changes to it: